eclipse-pdt/pdt/plugins/org.eclipse.php.help/docs/source/024-tasks/008-creating_php_projects.md

  3. Click **Next** to [configure the project's PHP Build Path](176-configuring_build_paths.md) (this can also be done following project creation).
  4. Click **Finish**.

-The new PHP project will be created in your workspace and displayed in [PHP Explorer View](../032-reference/008-php_perspectives_and_views/008-php_perspective_views/008-php_explorer_view.md).
+The new PHP project will be created in your workspace and displayed in [Project Explorer View](../032-reference/008-php_perspectives_and_views/008-php_perspective_views/008-php_explorer_view.md).

 You can now start to develop your application by [creating PHP Files](../024-tasks/016-file_creation/000-index.md) or adding other resources to your project.